Education Research Current Organisation and Cooperation NL

 The one-year Master's degree programme Theology & Religious Studies focuses on specific professional fields.
 You will be prepared for a professional career within or outside religious institutions.
 Each specialization focuses on their own field.

 This track offers you a tailor-made opportunity to deepen your knowledge of one particular topic, or discipline, within theology and religious studies.
-You can pursue a thematic or disciplinary focus of your own choice; the faculty’s research centres offer various specialisations and the track’s coordinator is happy to advise you personally concerning your options.
+You can pursue a thematic or disciplinary focus of your own choice; the faculty’s research centres offer various study routes and the coordinator is happy to advise you personally concerning your options.
 Your own interests, passion and curiosity are the points of departure for this track.

 In the first semester you take three electives, in addition to the course in hermeneutics, which you take with all MA students.
 Electives can be chosen from all MA programmes of the Faculty of Religion and Theology (and upon agreement with the coordinator from beyond the faculty as well).
 For a full overview of courses, including research and professional stream modules, see the studyguide.

-Which specialization do you choose?
+Which study route do you choose?

 Summary